spacepy/dbprocessing/docs/scripts.rst

    The name of the file to output to (if not specified, output to stdout).

+.. option:: -p product [product ...], --product product [product ...]

+   Product IDs or name to include in output.
+May specify multiple products;
+   all other products will be ignored (not included in output or :option:`-c` and :option:`-e` counts).
+Because this may be used to specify multiple (space-separated) options, use ``--`` to end the list of products before specifying the database (or use ``-p`` as the last option).
+Adds a table of included products to the output, before the queue output itself.

 .. option:: -q, --quiet

    Quiet mode: produce no output.
 Mutually exclusive with :option:`--html`,